Discourse Analysis for research paper

 - Marketing material such as advertisements, brochures, etc.

 By analyzing the discourse, you can develop an understanding of social groups and how they exchange a few words.

 How discourse analysis is different from other methods?

-Like a linguistic approach which mainly emphasizes on rules related to the use of language.
+Like a linguistic approach that mainly emphasizes rules related to the use of language.
 Discourse analysis mainly focuses on the contextual meaning of language.

-It mainly emphasizes on communication in a social context.
-While performing discourse analysis, the researcher mainly focuses on the ways people utilize language for accomplishing particular influences such as building trust, create doubt, evolve emotions, and manage disputes).
+It mainly emphasizes communication in a social context.
+While performing, the researcher mainly focuses on the ways people utilize language for accomplishing particular influences such as building trust, creating doubt, evolving emotions, and managing disputes).